This paragraph shares some guidance around setting up GeoNetwork for production use.

 GeoNetwork requires Java 8.
 The Oracle JRE version 8 is reaching end-of-live, we suggest to use the openJDK.

 GeoNetwork arrives with a default container called Jetty.
 Jetty is a powerfull minimal container implementation.
 If you need more configuration options consider to use Tomcat.
 Other containers can be used, but there are not many user experiences.
-Read more at Installing from WAR file
+Read more at Installing using a WAR file

 ProxyPass /geonetwork ajp://gn_tomcat_host:8009/geonetwork ProxyPassReverse /geonetwork ajp://gn_tomcat_host:8009/geonetwork